canjs/can-control/docs/defaults.md

 `defaults` provides default values for a Control's options.
-Options passed into the constructor function will be shallowly merged into the values from defaults in [can.Control::setup], and the result will be stored in [can.Control::options this.options].
+Options passed into the constructor function will be shallowly merged into the values from defaults in [can-control::setup], and the result will be stored in [can-control::options this.options].

-	Message = can.Control.extend({
+	Message = Control.extend({
 	  defaults: {
 		message: "Hello World"
 	  }